nglviewer/ngl/README.md

 Acknowledgments
 ===============

-This project would not be possible without recourse to many fine open-source projects.
+This project would not be possible without many fine open-source projects.
 Especially the [three.js](http://threejs.org/) project provides a great foundation.

 * [three.js](http://threejs.org/)
     * NGL relies on the three.js library to interface WebGL